S10ANDK/S10ANDK/README.md

 # Hi there! :wave:

 Welcome to my GitHub profile!
-I'm Stian Dille Kornbakk, a frontend developer passionate about creating captivating user experiences.
-Recently, I completed my studies at Noroff - School of Technology and Digital Media, specializing in frontend development.
-Currently, I am actively seeking my first frontend job opportunity.
+I'm Stian Dille Kornbakk, and this repository showcases projects I worked on while studying frontend development at Noroff - School of Technology and Digital Media.

+Here, you’ll find a variety of projects that reflect my journey in mastering the essentials of web development and honing my technical and creative skills.

 Skills and Expertise: